aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.2 Advanced Learning Algorithms/Week 4/Important Concepts/1. Random Forest/readme.md

    - Indicator Variables: Create binary indicator variables to mark missing values in the dataset.

    Alternatively, Random Forest can also handle missing values internally during training, but preprocessing often helps in obtaining better model performance.

+## Sample Clustering in Random Forest

+Random Forests can naturally capture similarities and differences between samples (rows) in the dataset due to their ensemble nature and use of random subsets of features.
+Here's how sample clustering can be understood within the context of Random Forest:

+1. **Bagging (Bootstrap Aggregating):**

+- Random Forest uses a technique called bagging, where each tree in the forest is trained on a random sample (with replacement) of the original dataset.
+This random sampling naturally introduces variability among the trees.
+- As a result, each tree might learn different patterns from the data, capturing diverse aspects of the sample space.

+2. **Tree Variability and Sample Clustering:**

+- Since each tree is exposed to a slightly different subset of the training data, the collective predictions of these trees (ensemble) can reflect underlying clusters or patterns in the data.
+- Samples that are similar or belong to the same cluster may be consistently grouped together or classified similarly across multiple trees in the Random Forest.

+3. **Ensemble Learning Benefits:**

+- The power of Random Forest lies in its ability to combine the predictions of multiple trees (each trained on different subsets of data) to make robust and generalized predictions.
+- By leveraging the variability introduced through bagging and feature randomization, Random Forest can effectively capture complex relationships and clusters in the data without explicitly clustering samples.